-Starting October 2020, all soldiers will be required to pass the new Army Combat Fitness Test, which will replace the Army Physical Fitness Test.
-You will be expected to meet ACFT requirements regardless of age or gender, as part of your military training.
+All soldiers are required to pass the new Army Combat Fitness Test, which replaced the Army Physical Fitness Test in October 2020.
+You must meet ACFT requirements regardless of age or gender as part of your military training.
 The minimum requirements will instead vary by job or unit.

 The test has six events that assess your ability to perform physical tasks you may encounter in combat conditions:

-- Standing power throw: You will need to toss a 10-pound ball backward as far as possible to test the muscular explosive power that may be needed to lift yourself or a fellow soldier over an obstacle or to move rapidly across uneven terrain.
+- Standing power throw: You will need to toss a 10-pound ball backward as far as possible to test the muscular explosive power that you may need to lift yourself or a fellow soldier over an obstacle or to move rapidly across uneven terrain.

 - Two-mile run: This is a timed run to build endurance and cardiovascular strength.

-All of these events must be completed in under 50 minutes.
+You must complete all of these events in under 50 minutes.

 Scoring the ACFT test

-Scoring for the ACFT is still being finalized, and its minimum scores may change depending on your occupational specialty.
+Scoring for the ACFT may change depending on your occupational specialty.
 If you are in a more physically demanding job, you may see tougher minimums.
 Check with your unit for the requirements you must meet.

-Look below for a snapshot of changes coming to the new Army Combat Fitness Test.
-Need help or inspiration to get ready for your next test?
-Contact Military OneSource’s Health and Wellness Coaching online or call 800-342-9647 and a Military OneSource consultant will register you and schedule your first session with a health and wellness coach.
+Need help or inspiration to get ready for the ACFT?
+Contact Military OneSource’s Health and Wellness Coaching online or call 800-342-9647, and a Military OneSource consultant will register you and schedule your first session with a health and wellness coach.